MailerLite vs ConvertKit vs Mailchimp: Best Email Marketing for Chronic Illness & Brain Fog (2025)

 If you love diving deep into customer journeys and creating elaborate email funnels, ConvertKit is your happy place.
 The automation capabilities are seriously robust.

 The tagging system is incredibly detailed – almost too detailed for simple needs.
 You can slice and dice your audience in ways that would make a data analyst happy-cry.
-But sometimes you just want to send a "hey, welcome!" email without mapping out a 12-step customer journey.
+But when you're managing limited cognitive energy, sometimes simpler is better.

 It's powerful, no doubt.
 But it's like having a race car when you just need to drive to the grocery store.